ARuzek/e28/p2/README.md

 ## Notes for instructor

 I worked off of the class example.
 I hope it's not too similar, but blogs and ecommerce have a lot of the same patterns.
-Any suggestions to differentiate more are welcome.
+I think in the next iteration I will add a comments section, and any other suggestions to differentiate more are welcome.
 Thanks!